AOR M21

-The AOR M21 is a new assault rifle developed by the AOR design team for the Hellenic Army, mainly to replace the aging G3.
+The AOR M21 is a Greek assault rifle developed by the AOR design team for the Hellenic Army, mainly to replace the aging G3.

+History

 The design was started in September 2019 and completed by March 2020.

 However, the pandemic started by this time meaning that the official presentation to the Army General Staff was in July 2020.

-The rifle has been observed to be in use with 1st Raider–Paratrooper Brigade (Greece) in 2021.
+According to unconfirmed reports, the rifle has been observed to be in use with 1st Raider–Paratrooper Brigade (Greece) in 2021.

 Features

 The AOR is available in two variants; the M21-5 which uses the 5.56×45mm NATO round, and the M21-7 which uses the 7.62×51mm NATO.

+The rifle is made of durable metal alloys as well as plastics.
+Furthermore, the rifle has surface treatments such as phosphating to increase its durability, as well as anti-IR paint.
+The rifle features ambidextrous control levers for the magazine release and safety.